-Safin Hasan was born and brought up on 21 July 1995 in Kanodar village of Palanpur district, Gujarat in a financial deficit household so his early life was not very smooth sailing.
+Safin Hasan was born and brought up on 21 July 1995 in Kanodar village of Palanpur district, Gujarat in a financially deficit household so his early life was not very smooth sailing.
 His childhood is a product of the struggles a common lower-middle-class family faces throughout their life, scrimping for money, food, and basic essentials to survive in India to even keep the members of the family well and alive.

-Safin Hasan’s Schooling and Education
+Safin Hasan’s Wiki – Schooling and Education

 Safin did his schooling at the SKM high school in Palanpur, Gujarat, and then shifted to Ascent School of Science in Palanpur, Gujarat which was an English-medium school, for higher studies.
 Further, he pursued Btech in Electronics and Communications from the Sardar Vallabhbhai Patel National Institute of Technology, Surat, Gujarat.
 During his early education, Hasan studied in a state board from a Gujarati-medium school.

 He was a scholar student so after scoring 92% in 10th he chose the science stream in 11th.
 He started studying English in 11th grade.
-His parents worked as menial labours and did small odd jobs around the village to get by and might not have been able to pay for their son’s studies, however,
+His parents worked as menial labourers and did small odd jobs around the village to get by and might not have been able to pay for their son’s studies, however,

-Safin Hasan’s Inspiration And Role Model
+Safin Hasan’s Inspiration and Role Model

 Once a collector visited his school and Safin was awe-struck by the way the IAS officer as a person commanded so much respect and had so much security around him.
 Even his school principal treated him differently.